 2. Use a shampoo for damaged hair.

 The wash cycle of your regular hair care routine can be hard on delicate hair with all of that scrubbing and rubbing.
-So do a suds assessment, and if your shampoo isn’t a gentle formula for damaged hair, switch it out for one that is.
+So do a suds assessment, and if your shampoo isn’t a gentle formula for damaged hair, switch it out for one that is such as Biolage R.A.W.
+Recover shampoo.
 And when you do step into the shower, it helps to lower the impact on your hair by mixing some shampoo and water in your hands and creating a creamy lather first, instead of depositing a dollop directly on your hair and whipping it up, which causes tangles and leads to increased stress on your hair strands.

 3. Commit to regular hair strengthening treatments.